OutCasting youth participant Lester at the controls

-OutCasting is public radio’s LGBTQ youth program.
-It presents a look at issues pertaining to the LGBT community as seen through the eyes of young LGBTQ people and allies and provides insight into the broad dimensions of the LGBTQ youth experience.
-OutCasting, produced by Media for the Public Good, Inc. (MFPG) in New York, reaches a general audience on more than 40 Pacifica Radio Network affiliate stations around the country (see STATION MAP).
-It is also available online here at MFPG.org and through iTunes.
+OutCasting Media is the creator of public radio’s LGBTQ youth programs.
+We present a look at issues pertaining to the LGBTQ community as seen through the eyes of young LGBTQ people and allies and provides insight into the broad dimensions of the LGBTQ youth experience.
+OutCasting's programming, produced by Media for the Public Good (MFPG) in New York, reaches a general public radio audience on Pacifica Radio Network affiliate stations and other public radio stations around the country.
+It is also available online here at MFPG.org and on numerous podcast sites, including Apple Podcasts.
+OutCasting Overtime is also included as a regular feature on This Way Out, the award-winning internationally distributed weekly LGBTQ radio program currently heard on some 200 radio stations around the world.

 Where did the name "OutCasting" come from?
 It was created by the original cast of OutCasting — our first group of youth participants in the summer of 2011 — when we were inventing the program, sitting around and figuring what it would sound like, how we would find guests, and what kinds of issues we would cover.
 It's a triple play on words: